The Pros and Cons of COIN- & USDT-margined contracts: How do they impact your returns?

 Clear pricing rules: each futures contract specifies the base asset's quantity delivered for a single contract, also known as "Contract Unit".
 For instance, BTC/USDT, ETH/USDT, and BCH/USDT futures contracts represent only one unit of its respective base asset, similar to spot markets.

 Binance’s COIN-margined contracts are denominated and settled in its base currency.
 To open a position in BTCUSD Quarterly 1225, you can simply fund the initial margin in Bitcoins.
 Therefore, you do not need to convert Bitcoins to a quote asset such as Tether (USDT).

-If you are a miner or long-term investor, this is ideal for you.
+If you are a miner or a long-term investor, this is ideal for you.
 Especially in this bull market today, investors are more inclined to hold on to their cryptocurrencies.
 As contracts are settled in the underlying cryptocurrency, any profits can contribute to your long-term stack.
 Furthermore, as prices continue to rise, the value of your collateral will increase correspondingly.
-This is simply a great way to increase your cryptocurrency holdings over the long-run.
+This is simply a great way to increase your cryptocurrency holdings over the long run.